Programme Approval, Recognition, and Accreditation Rules 2025

 There is a suitable purpose statement.

-Criterion 2 - Structure, length and coherence
+Criterion 2 - Structure, length, coherence and relationship to qualification

 Any standards to be used in the New Zealand programme are to be identified.